zhaojosephzhang/ARCOS/Light-cone_LoS_analysis/Gird_data_512_connection/README.md

 - LOS-resolved cumulative DM histories
 - flattened redshift and comoving-distance coordinates for the stitched cone

+## Input Data

+The input data for this workflow are the `grid_data` products generated from **GADGET4-Osaka** simulation outputs.
+In these files, physical quantities such as density, temperature, mass, and related gas properties are assigned onto regular Cartesian grids at a chosen resolution level.
+Typical examples are:

+- `lv7`: `256^3` grid cells
+- `lv8`: `512^3` grid cells
+- `lv9`: `1024^3` grid cells

 ## Dependencies

 The notebook and script were developed around the following Python packages: